Guest blog by Sam Hadadi

 230ml coconut yoghurt

-Heat the Lucy Bee in a large pan, then add the onion and cook for a few minutes until softened.
-Add the garlic, chilli, ginger and spices, along with a good dose of Himalayan salt and pepper, then stir well and fry gently for a further couple of minutes.
+Heat Lucy Bee Coconut Oil in a large pan, then add the onion and cook for a few minutes until softened.
+Add the chilli, garlic, ginger, spices and seasoning, then stir well and fry gently for a further couple of minutes.

 Add in the tomatoes, chickpeas, coconut milk and sweet potato, stir and turn the curry down to a simmer.
 In the meantime, finely chop a small handful of the coriander stems, then stir those in too, before adding the juice of half a lime.
-Cover the curry with a lid for around an hour, stirring often and adding more seasoning and spices to taste (I usually add a touch more cinnamon and chilli flakes).
+Cover the curry with a lid for around an hour, stirring often and adding more seasoning and spices to taste (I usually add a touch more Lucy Bee Cinnamon Powder and chilli flakes).

 Just before you’re ready to serve, stir through the yoghurt, along with more lime and spices if desired.
 Serve scattered with coriander leaves and with boiled rice or quinoa and enjoy!